ronnieima/game-global-sales-predictor/README.md

 <h3>Accuracy</h3>
 <hr>
-<p>A scatter plot was employed to visualize the accuracy of the predictive model.
-By plotting the predicted global sales and actual global sales, the model’s performance could be easily assessed and used to refine the model.
-The accuracy of the data can be measured by how close the dots are to the dotted red line.
-The model tends to stay consistently near the line, proving to be a reliable source of information.</p>
+<p>A scatter plot was utilized to visually represent the precision of the predictive model.
+By plotting the predicted global sales against the actual global sales, the efficacy of the model could be readily evaluated and subsequently refined.
+The proximity of the data points to the dotted red line serves as a measure of data accuracy.
+The model consistently demonstrates close alignment with the line, indicating its reliability as a dependable source of information.</p>
 <img src="images/accuracyGraph.png" alt="A plot diagram showing the application's accuracy.">

 <h3>Platform Distribution</h3>
 <hr>
-<p>We could understand the popularity of each platform and analyze its significance in the context of global sales by examining the pie graph.
-We were able to discover platforms with large user bases and potential strong market demand thanks to this knowledge. </p>
+<p>The significance of each platform in the context of global sales and its popularity were comprehensively analyzed by means of a pie chart.
+This visual representation enabled us to identify platforms with substantial user bases and potential high market demand.
+Through this analysis, valuable insights were obtained regarding the platforms that hold significant potential for business growth. </p>
 <img src="images/platformGlobalSales.png">

 <h3>Genre Distribution</h3>
 <hr>
-<p> A bar graph was also used to visualize the distribution of genres across the data set, and the distribution of global sales across different genres.
-The genres with the highest and lowest sales figures could potentially be identified by measuring the heights of the bars.
-Our decision-making process for selecting the most potential genres for global market expansion was driven by this analysis.
-It has shown that while some genres have a majority advantage over other games, they fall short in terms of global sales.
-One specific example is that while the adventure genre trumps the platform genre in terms of number of games, the platform genre performs significantly better when it comes to international sales.</p>
+<p> In order to analyze the distribution of genres and global sales within the dataset, a bar graph was employed.
+This visual representation allowed for the identification of genres with the highest and lowest sales figures by examining the heights of the bars.
+The insights gained from this analysis played a crucial role in guiding the decision-making process for selecting genres with the most potential for global market expansion.

+The analysis revealed that certain genres, despite having a larger number of games, did not perform as well in terms of global sales.
+For instance, while the adventure genre exhibited a higher number of games compared to the platform genre, the latter demonstrated significantly stronger performance in terms of international sales.
+These findings highlight the importance of considering global sales figures rather than solely relying on the popularity of genres when making strategic decisions for global market expansion.</p>
 <img src="images/genreDistribution.png">